Laurelesh/craigslist_scraping/README.md

 ## Methods:

 Using BeautifulSoup, I scrape housing data from craigslist.

-I use Pandas in a Jupyter notebook to write a simple anomaly detector.
+I use Pandas in a Jupyter notebook to clean and standardize the data, and to write a simple anomaly detector assuming a log-normal distribution for price per bedroom.

+## To Run:

+Open and run the jupyter notebook `craigslist_scraping_v2.ipynb`.

+### Dependencies:

+* python 3
+* Jupyter